 Advise the team about the proposed solution to ensure that it solves the business challenge in a valuable and viable way.

-Time commitment: Approximately 1 hour every week to respond to or meet with the team virtually.
-Topic Experts are invited—but not required—to attend the LWOW Live webinars and to present half of the final presentation alongside the Team Leaders.
+Time commitment: Approximately 1 hour every week to respond to or meet with the team virtually and with the LWOW Leadership team during some of the milestone meetings.
+Topic Experts are invited—but not required—to attend the LWOW Live webinars, to participate in rehearsal before ConPosium, and to present half of the final presentation alongside the Team Leaders.

-Selected on a volunteer-basis based on their special expertise in the topic and/or in LWOW
+Volunteers selected based on their special expertise in the topic and/or in LWOW.

 Provide guidance on problem solving, research, and professional growth and generally use their experience and connections to support the team on their journey.

 Time commitment: Approximately 1 hour every other week to meet with the team virtually.
-Mentors are invited—but not required—to attend the LWOW Live webinars.
-Mentors do not present at ConPosium.
+Mentors are invited—but not required—to attend the milestone meetings with the LWOW Leadership team, the LWOW Live webinars, and rehearsal before ConPosium.
+Mentors do not present at ConPosium, however, they are strongly encouraged to attend.

-Monitors team progress by ensuring their team is on track towards meeting their deliverables; e.g., Have the students held regular meetings with the team leaders and their mentors?
-Have the students turned in their deliverables on time?
-Have the students done qualitative research?
+Monitors team progress by ensuring their team is on track towards meeting their deliverables; e.g., Have the Hackers held regular meetings with the Team Leaders, Topic Experts, and Mentors?
+Have the Hackers turned in their deliverables on time?
+Have the Hackers conducted qualitative research

-Serves as a resource to the Team Leaders in project management and the mid-stream progress report.
+Serves as a resource to the Team Leaders in project management.

 Assists the team in preparing for ConPosium; e.g., screening their team’s presentation for errors, checking for requisite quality and substance (including financial information, animations, videos, etc.), holding extra practice sessions with teams, and providing on-the-spot feedback, etc.

 Time commitment: Approximately 10 hours over the course of four months.
-Alumni Advisors are encouraged—but not required—to attend the LWOW Live webinars.
+Alumni Advisors are encouraged—but not required—to attend the milestone meetings with the LWOW Leadership team and the LWOW Live webinars.

 Selected on a volunteer basis from a diverse array of legal and non-legal backgrounds based on expertise in pitching new business ideas, creating/running/counseling start-ups.